Militia Resist a British Supply Run

 These were not the only cannons in town, Biddle adds.
 A Captain Gibbons obtained two 4-pounders.
 These he “mounted in his piazza, and frequently in the night, when drunk, would fire them off to the great disturbance of the peaceable people of the town.”
 The location is unknown, but had to be north of the battery, given later events.

-Biddle approached the commander of the local militia to say he should do something about Gibbons, he says in his memoir.
+Biddle approached the commander of the local part-time defense force or “militia” to say he should do something about Gibbons, he says in his memoir.
 “The man said he would ‘try again what could be done.’
 The method he took to try again ‘what could be done,’ was to get me appointed captain of the… militia.”

 Biddle went to Gibbons and convinced him to remove the cannons, but Gibbons didn’t take it well.
 That evening Gibbons called him into the house as he was passing by, and sent his wife out of the room.
 Wary, Biddle made sure Gibbons saw his pistols.
 “There was a pair of large pistols on the table, which convinced me he had some bad design, and I was determined if he took up one of them to try for the first fire.”
 Nothing more happened that night.
 However, conflicts continued until Gibbons shot a prisoner Biddle knew, was indicted for murder, and fled town forever.[a]